 Delays at the tunnel, especially during tourist season, are quite frequent.
 The 17-kilometer tunnel offers just a single lane for driving each way.
 The remedy for this, if you can stomach the hairpin turns, is to take the road over the pass—highly recommended in summer.
 There's actually lots to see and even some interesting places to stay, including the San Gottardo Hospice, or Ospizio San Gottardo.

 With its high elevation, the pass won't be open in winter, but it's a great place to escape the heat in summer.
 Follow the current weather and forecast for the pass as you travel in Italy.

 Gotthard Pass Facts

-Gotthard pass (Passo San Gottardo in Italian) is situated 66 kilometers south-east of the approximate center of Switzerland and 93 kilometers south-east of Bern, a direct link between Zurich and Lugano.
+Gotthard pass (Passo San Gottardo in Italian), elevation 2106 meters, is situated 66 kilometers south-east of the approximate center of Switzerland and 93 kilometers south-east of Bern, a direct link between Zurich and Lugano.
 Once thought to be home to the highest peaks in the Alps, the pass wasn't attractive to the Romans who lived in its shadow, mostly because of the turbulent Reuss river and the steep Schöllenen Gorge, impassible conditions that were only solved in 13th century with the construction of a bridge in typical medieval style and name: Devil's Bridge.

 You can also relive a little of the history of the pass by taking a trip in a horse-drawn mail coach from Andermatt rail station aboard the Gotthard post coach.